-One of the biggest challenges for many families who have an autistic or special needs child is dealing with a meltdown behavior.
-“What calming strategies have you found to be successful?” is often a common question.
-Here are the Top 10 Ways to calm a child having a meltdown:
+One of the biggest challenges for many families is dealing with meltdown behavior.
+“What calming methods have you found successful?” is often a common question.
+Below are the top 10 ways we have learned to calm your child during a meltdown.

-1. Prevention is the best policy.
-Learn to identify and avoid meltdown triggers.
+1. First, prevention is the best policy.
+Learn to identify and avoid triggers.

-2. Do your research — especially if triggers aren’t obvious – to determine what factors were in place that resulted in a meltdown: make a list of things going on before the behavior took a turn for the worse and see if you can find patterns.
+2. Secondly, do your research — especially if triggers aren’t obvious – to determine what factors were in place that resulted in a meltdown: make a list of things going on before the behavior took a turn for the worse and see if you can find patterns.

-3. Use deep pressure including weighted blankets and massage to ease your child back into a calmer state.
+3. Next, use deep pressure, including weighted blankets and massage, to ease your child into a calmer state.

-4. Create a diversion that will take your child’s attention elsewhere.
+4. Fourthly, create a diversion that will take your child’s attention elsewhere.
 This could be singing a song, taking a walk, making silly faces, or whatever usually makes your child laugh.

-5. Keep yourself calm and seek a calm environment to encourage de-escalation.
+5. Additionally, keep yourself calm and seek a calm environment to encourage de-escalation.

-6. Aromatherapy can be soothing especially lavender and chamomile oils.
+6. Also, aromatherapy can be calming, especially lavender and chamomile oils.

 7. Provide positive verbal reinforcements as your child shows signs of calming down.

-8. A pop-up tent can be effective in easing your child by providing alone-time.
-Place soothing objects inside such as a bean bag, soft blanket, a favorite book, etc.
+8. A pop-up tent can ease your child through alone time.
+Place soothing objects inside, such as a bean bag, a soft blanket, a favorite book, etc.

-9. A Gluten-Free diet and various biomedical treatments over time may result in a lessening of meltdown tendencies.
+9. A Gluten-Free diet over time may result in reducing meltdown tendencies.

-10. Consider noise-canceling headphones to eliminate auditory input which can lead to sensory overload.
+10. Lastly, consider noise-canceling headphones to lessen noise, which can lead to sensory overload.